1. What exactly do you mean by “build” a guitar?

 It goes without saying but I’ll say it anyway; you don’t know what you don’t know.
 There are literally hundreds of little mistakes waiting to happen throughout a guitar build.
 You are going to make some of them.

-The secret that has worked for me is to see mistakes as a learning opportunity.
+The secret that has worked for me is to see mistakes as learning opportunities.
 I can tell you 50 times not to drill the side jack until after you round over the front and back of the guitar body.
 Doing it in the reverse order will lead to a “situation” that will be forever burnt into your memory and you’ll never do it again.

 5. YouTube Paralysis is very real